 Note: Exempted Licensees or Licensees that carry on a Relevant Activity but did NOT derive income from that activity during a Relevant Financial Year, do NOT need to file an Economic Substance Report for that Relevant Financial Year (however a Notification is still required).

-The report must be submitted electronically on the Ministry of Finance Portal (a link to the Portal will be provided in due course).
+The report must be submitted electronically on the Ministry of Finance Portal, which can be accessed here.

 Useful links and resources